wandb/docs/docs/guides/app/features/system-metrics.md

 The memory/usage metric is generated for the TPU Worker resource and tracks the memory used by the TPU VM as a percentage.
 This metric is sampled every 10 seconds.

 ### TPU Duty cycle
+Tracks the percentage of time over the sample period during which the TPU memory usage was actively processing.

 <!-- New section -->